top of page

 TOILET PAPER

-We supply toilet paper similar in quality to what you buy in the U.S. and use western toilets in the houses.
+We supply toilet paper similar in quality to what you buy in the U.S. and use western toilets in the clinic and guesthouse.

 SHOPPING

-Souvenir shopping can be done in Paula's Store, or they may be shopping trips planned for Dodoma.
+Souvenir shopping can be done in Paula's Store, or can be purchased in Arusha or Moshi if the group stops there.

 LANGUAGE